Advanced Email Troubleshooting

 Other websites use Suexec or SuPHP, which run the website code as the website owner rather than ‘nobody’ and the effect is mitigated.
 Particularly if the website owner is something like web_admin and has an email mailbox.
-They come with their own brand of drawbacks, so there is no free lunch, but things are improving over time.
+They come with their own drawbacks, so there is no free lunch, but things are improving over time.
 Setting an ‘Email From’ address and ‘must send from known domain’ may help, and are recommended for any site.

 ENCODING AND CHARACTER SETS